-New Zealand is acquiring an international reputation as a peace actor.
-In 2011, NZ was rated as #2 on the peace-index and we have participated in numerous peace-keeping issues with the United Nations.
+New Zealand is acquiring an international reputation as a peace mediator.
+In 2012, NZ was rated as number two on the peace-index, and we have participated in numerous peacekeeping issues with the United Nations.

 Structure and content